BDC Hamburger Icon

 3. Train your employees to follow security procedures.

-Although many people can spot email scams, teach employees to recognize less-obvious ones, like phishing, in which emails appear to have come from official companies but instead contain malware.
-View any request for sensitive information as suspicious, and warn employees not to click email attachments or links.
-In other words, if you did not ask for the document, don’t open it.
+Although many people can spot email scams, teach employees to recognize less-obvious ones.
+Such sneak attacks can include phishing, in which emails appear to have come from official companies but instead contain malware.
+View any request for sensitive information as suspicious and warn employees not to click email attachments or links.
+In other words: If you did not ask for the document, don’t open it.
 Hackers and thieves are inventive, so alert your staff of any new schemes you hear about.

 Types of business data breaches